-- In correcting these sentences try to correct them in the simplest way without changing the sentences too much.
-Simplicity is the word! - Q1.
-Mr. Garcia has promised me a good job and to pay me a fair salary. - > Mr. Garcia has promised me a good job and a fair salary. - Q2.
-The manager asked both groups to meet and share their differences and finally arriving at an agreement. - > The manager asked both groups to meet and share their differences and to arrive at an agreement. - Q3.
-The magazine contains news, pictures, ads, tell you where to shop, and feature columns. - > The magazine contains news, pictures, ads, shopping ads, and feature columns. - Q4.
-Tennis, modeling and to read suspense novels took up most of her time. - > Tennis, modeling and reading suspense novels took up most of her time. - Q5.
-This is the life -to live, working and cooking outdoors. - > This is the life -living, working and cooking outdoors. - Q6.
-Running towards the end zone, he slipped, got up, and was keeping on going as fast as he could. - Running towards the end zone, he slipped, got up, and kept on going as fast as he could. - Q7.
-Let's go down to the store for a hamburger, donuts and drinking some coffee or tea. - > Let's go down to the store for a hamburger, donuts and some coffee or tea. - Q8.
-After a hard fought war in a foreign land and he travels a long way home, Dad deserves a little rest. - After a hard fought war in a foreign land and traveling a long way home, Dad deserves a hot shower and a warm bed. - Q9.
-We tried to snap pictures and catch fish, but we got mosquito bites and sunburned. - > We tried to take pictures and catch fish, but we got wasp bites and sunburned.
+- Mr. Garcia has promised me a good job and to pay me a fair salary.

+Mr. Garcia has promised me a good job and a fair salary. - The manager asked both groups to meet and share their differences and finally arriving at an agreement.

+The manager asked both groups to meet and share their differences and to arrive at an agreement.

+- The magazine contains news, pictures, ads, tell you where to shop, and feature columns.
+The magazine contains news, pictures, ads, shopping ads, and feature columns. - Tennis, modeling and to read suspense novels took up most of her time.
+Tennis, modeling and reading suspense novels took up most of her time. - This is the life -to live, working and cooking outdoors.
+This is the life -living, working and cooking outdoors. - Running towards the end zone, he slipped, got up, and was keeping on going as fast as he could.

-Exercise 24: Each of the following sentences contains words or groups of words that should be parallel.
-Circle the word that indicates that the sentence should have parallel parts.
+Running towards the end zone, he slipped, got up, and kept on going as fast as he could.

+It's Your Turn Now...

+- Let's go down to the store for a hamburger, donuts and drinking some coffee or tea. - After a hard fought war in a foreign land and he travels a long way home, Dad deserves a little rest. - We tried to snap pictures and catch fish, but we got mosquito bites and sunburned.

+parts.
 Underline the parts that should be parallel.
-Then indicate if the sentences are correct © or incorrect (I).

-1. She held jobs as a typist , a housekeeper, and in a restaurant . ( in a restaurant should be a waitress) С 2.
-The report you are looking for could be in the file or on the desk .
+Then indicate if the sentences are cor rect (C) or incorrect (I).
+1. She held jobs as a typist, a housekeeper, and in a restaurant.
+C. 2.
+The report you are looking for could be in the file or on the desk.
 3. She works very hard but usually gets below-average grades.
-4. The speaker introduced himself, told several interesting anecdotes, and finishing with an emotional plea. (finishing should be finished) С 5.
-You should know when the program starts and how many units you must complete.
-6. The term paper he wrote was rather short but very impressive. - 7.
-She suggested taking the plane this evening or that we go by train tomorrow. (that we go by train should be taking the train) 8.
-The dean or the assistant dean will inform you of when and where you should apply for your diploma.
-9. There are papers to file, reports to type, and those letters should be answered. (those letters should be answered should be letters to answer) C 10.
-The manager needed a quick but thorough response.
-Circle the 25: Each of the following sentences contains words or groups of words that should be parallel word or words that indicates that the sentence should have parallel parts.
-Underline the parts that parallel.
-Then indicate if the sentences are correct $©$ or incorrect (I).
-1. According to the syllabus, you can either write a paper you can take an exam . (you can take should be taking) С 2.
-It would be both noticed and appreciated if you could finish the work before you leave. Ι 3.
-She would like neither to see a movie or to go bowling. (or should be nor)
+4. The speaker introduced himself, told several interesting anecdotes, and finishing with an emotional plea.
+5. You should know when the program starts and how many units you must complete.
+6. The term paper he wrote was rather short but very impressive.
+7. She suggested taking the plane this evening or that we go by train tomorrow.
+8. The dean or the assistant dean will inform you of when and where you should apply for your diploma.
+9. There are papers to file, reports to type, and those letters should be answered.
+10. The manager needed a quick but thorough response.